 - Allow high resolution printing.
 Enable this permission to allow the document to be printed in high resolution.

-- How to manipulate PDF files with PDF Impress – stamp, watermark, split, de...
+- How to edit PDF files with PDF Impress using stamp, watermark, split, delete, me...